dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 One could argue that it is bad practice to build your own small services like this because you need to maintain them yourself - but since the service is self-contained and does not directly interact with other services, it can easily be replaced by a better solution, should a company choose to invest in a more mature solution (like installing a secret-vault).

-# 8. Putting it all together
+# 10. Putting it all together

-Continuing from the _Demonstration Application_-section, we now have all the pieces to run the Quote Application in a multi-environment spanning across multiple cloud-providers.
+Continuing from the _Demonstration Application_-section, we now have all the pieces to run the Quote Application in a multi-environment spanning across multiple cloud providers.

 For demonstration purposes, the Kubernetes clusters will run in GCP while the managed database will run in AWS to show that this kind of setup works across different cloud providers.
 On GCP, there will be two environments running: _production_ and _staging_.
 Each environment runs in its own VPN (and subnetwork) and has its own subdomain on GCP.
 Both environments can connect to the database running on AWS.
 This architecture is only for demonstration purposes.
 This paper is not arguing that this is good software architecture.